San Antonio Pediatric Cancer Symposium (SAPCS)

 John M. Maris, MD

-Dr. Maris has been continuously funded by the National Institutes of Health and many other funding bodies.
-He currently holds a National Cancer Institute Outstanding Investigator Award and has received several prestigious awards including election into the American Society of Clinical Investigation, the Oski award for outstanding pediatric oncologists, the Berwick award at Penn for melding basic and clinical teaching, the William Osler Patient-Oriented Research Award at Penn, and the AACR 2021 Team Science Award for his leadership in pediatric immunoncology research.
+The National Institutes of Health and many other funding bodies have continuously funded Dr. Maris.
+He currently holds a National Cancer Institute Outstanding Investigator Award and has received several prestigious awards, including election into the American Society of Clinical Investigation, the Oski award for outstanding pediatric oncologists, the Berwick award at Penn for melding basic and clinical teaching, the William Osler Patient-Oriented Research Award at Penn, and the AACR 2021 Team Science Award for his leadership in pediatric immunoncology research.

 Session 5: Big Data/Omics